DNA–DNA hybridization

-In genomics, DNA–DNA hybridization is a molecular biology technique that measures the degree of genetic similarity between pools of DNA sequences.
-It is usually used to determine the genetic distance between two organisms and has been used extensively in phylogeny and taxonomy.
+In genomics, DNA–DNA hybridization is a molecular biology technique that measures the degree of genetic similarity between DNA sequences.
+It is used to determine the genetic distance between two organisms and has been used extensively in phylogeny and taxonomy.

 Method

 The DNA of one organism is labelled, then mixed with the unlabelled DNA to be compared against.
 The mixture is incubated to allow DNA strands to dissociate and then cooled to form renewed hybrid double-stranded DNA.
-Hybridized sequences with a high degree of similarity will bind more firmly, and require more energy to separate them: i.e. they separate when heated at a higher temperature than dissimilar sequences, a process known as "DNA melting".
+Hybridized sequences with a high degree of similarity will bind more firmly, and require more energy to separate them.
+An example is they separate when heated at a higher temperature than dissimilar sequences, a process known as "DNA melting".

 To assess the melting profile of the hybridized DNA, the double-stranded DNA is bound to a column or filter and the mixture is heated in small steps.
-At each step, the column or filter is washed; sequences that melt become single-stranded and wash off.
+At each step, the column or filter is washed; then sequences that melt become single-stranded and wash off.
 The temperatures at which labelled DNA comes off reflects the amount of similarity between sequences (and the self-hybridization sample serves as a control).
 These results are combined to determine the degree of genetic similarity between organisms.

-One method was introduced for hybridizing large numbers of DNA samples against large numbers of DNA probes on a single membrane.
-These samples would have to be separated in their own lanes inside the membranes and then the membrane would have to be rotated to a different angle where it would result in simultaneous hybridization with many different DNA probes.
+A method was introduced to hybridize a large number of DNA samples against numerous DNA probes on a single membrane.
+The samples would need to be separated into individual lanes within the membrane, which would then be rotated to allow simultaneous hybridization with multiple DNA probes.

 Uses

-When several species are compared, similarity values allow organisms to be arranged in a phylogenetic tree; it is therefore one possible approach to carrying out molecular systematics.
+When several species are compared, similarity values allow organisms to be arranged in a distance matrix, which can produce a phylogenetic tree.
+It is therefore, one possible approach to carrying out molecular systematics.

 In microbiology

-DNA-DNA hybridization (DDH) is used as a primary method to distinguish bacterial species as it is difficult to visually classify them accurately.
+DNA–DNA hybridization (DDH) is used as a primary method to distinguish bacterial species as it is difficult to visually classify them accurately.
 This technique is not widely used on larger organisms where differences in species are easier to identify.
-In the late 1900's, strains were considered to belong to the same species if they had a DNA-DNA similarity value greater than 70% and their melting temperatures were within 5°C of each other.
+In the late 1900s, strains were considered to belong to the same species if they had a DNA–DNA similarity value greater than 70% and their melting temperatures were within 5 °C of each other.
 In 2014, a threshold of 79% similarity has been suggested to separate bacterial subspecies.

 DDH is a common technique for bacteria, but it is labor intensive, error-prone, and technically challenging.
 In 2004, a new DDH technique was described.
 This technique utilized microplates and colorimetrically labelled DNA to decrease the time needed and increase the amount of samples that can be processed.
 This new DDH technique became the standard for bacterial taxonomy.